ansible-collections/ibm_zos_sysauto/docs/source/playbooks.rst

 Ansible works with multiple managed nodes (hosts) at the same time, using a list or group of lists known as an `inventory`_.
 Once the inventory is defined, you can use `patterns`_ to select the hosts, or groups, you want Ansible to run against.

-Included in the `playbooks directory`_ is a sample inventory file `hosts`_ that with little modification can be used to manage the target z/OS systems.
+Included in the `playbooks directory`_ is a sample inventory file `inventory.yaml`_ that with little modification can be used to manage the target z/OS systems.
 This inventory file should be included when running the sample playbook.

 .. code-block:: yaml

-   [sample]
-   sampleHost1
-   sampleHost2
+   sample:
+     hosts:
+       sampleHost1:
+       sampleHost2:

 * **sample**: An example of host grouping.